Guides

 Should I rush yokai forms early?

-Use them when they save time or open a route, but do not let transformation testing replace farm and quest stability.
+Use forms when they save time or open a route, but do not let transformation testing replace farm and quest stability.

 Where should I go after this page?

-Use the Tales of Seikyu hub, then open yokai, crops, quests, villagers, or gifts depending on your current bottleneck.
+Use the Tales of Seikyu hub, then open 1.0 release date, yokai, crops, quests, villagers, gifts, or recipes depending on your current bottleneck.